MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/subsystem/cache-memory-management/troubleshoot.md

 ## System file cache contains memory mapped files

-This problem is indicated by very high number of active Mapped file pages in RAMMAP output.
-This usually indicates that some application on the server is opening a lot of large files using [CreateFile](/windows/win32/api/fileapi/nf-fileapi-createfilea) API with FILE\_FLAG\_RANDOM\_ACCESS flag set.
+This problem is indicated by a high number of active Mapped file pages in RAMMAP output.
+This usually indicates that some application on the server is opening numerous large files using [CreateFile](/windows/win32/api/fileapi/nf-fileapi-createfilea) API with FILE\_FLAG\_RANDOM\_ACCESS flag set.

 This issue is described in detail in KB article [2549369](https://support.microsoft.com/default.aspx?scid=kb;en-US;2549369).
 FILE\_FLAG\_RANDOM\_ACCESS flag is a hint for Cache Manager to keep mapped views of the file in memory as long as possible (until Memory Manager doesn't signal low memory condition).
 At the same time, this flag instructs Cache Manager to disable prefetching of file data.